YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-world.md

   To check whether an entity is climbing, the block it is in must be checked.<br>
   This can lead to the entire server having to wait for a chunk to load when an entity moves just over the edge.<br>
   <br>
-  If this value is set to `false`, this is prevented: the server will not check the "climbing" priority for entities that are in unloaded chunks,.
+  If this value is set to `false`, this is prevented: the server will not check the "climbing" priority for entities that are in unloaded chunks.
 This prevents unnecessary server hangs.

     <table>
     <tr><td></td><td><b>Default</b></td><td></td><td></td></tr>